Albania blames Iran for second cyberattack since July - KTVZ

 The July hack took place before a conference in Albania due to be attended by members of MEK, an Iranian group that advocates the overthrow of the Iranian government and that Tehran considers a terrorist organization.

-In response, Iran’s embassy in Brussels on Friday “rejected the baseless accusations” that Iran was behind the cyberattack on the July hack.
+In response, Iran’s embassy in Brussels on Friday “rejected the baseless accusations” that Iran was behind the July hack.

 A spokesperson for the Iranian Permanent Mission to the United Nations did not immediately respond to a request for comment on Saturday on the latest hacking incident.